 Healthcare Performance Improvement Program at USC

-The Master of Science in Health Systems Management Engineering prepares students for careers in the healthcare industry.
+The Master of Science in Health Systems Management Engineering prepares students for leadership positions in the healthcare industry.
 Hospitals and the healthcare system are in desperate need of redesign from a cost, quality and productivity standpoint.
 Employers are seeking the skills offered in this degree.

 Courses are from the Daniel J. Epstein Department of Industrial and Systems Engineering, the Keck School of Medicine of USC and the USC Sol Price School of Public Policy.
 This degree is for students with a background in sciences, engineering, or applied social science.
 They will graduate with the skills to be agents of change and provide training for a more efficient future of healthcare systems management.
 The degree leads to increasing technical or management responsibilities in health care organizations, particularly hospitals, and consulting.